 Growing up as a son of small business owners in regional WA has given Stephen Price invaluable insight and appreciation into the challenges of operating a small business.

-With the WAEC having declared the result, Mr Price defeated outgoing Liberal MP Nathan Morton by securing 59.4 per cent of the two party preferred vote.
+With the WAEC having declared the result, Mr Price defeated outgoing Liberal MLA Nathan Morton by securing 59.4 per cent of the two party preferred vote.
 This represents a swing of 11.6 per cent to WA Labor.

 Click here to download our profiles of Labor’s new MP’s.